Student Score Reporting

 Performance on claims and composite claims is reported as one of three levels:

-1. Above Standard
+1. Above Proficient

-2. Near Standard
+2. At or Near Proficient

-3. Below Standard
+3. Below Proficient

 Diagram showing claim performance level classification that is described in the preceding paragraph.